Hip pain – The causes and how to treat it

 Injury, repeated stress on the hip joint and arthritis are common causes of hip pain.
 Find out what you can do to treat yourself and when to get medical help.

-If you’re experiencing hip pain then you probably want to know why and what you can do about it.
-The good news is, because it’s such a common condition, the causes are well known which makes getting an accurate diagnosis and appropriate treatment more straightforward.
+If you’re experiencing hip pain, then you probably want to know why, as well as what you can do about it.
+It’s a pretty common condition, so most causes are well known.
+This makes getting an accurate diagnosis and appropriate treatment more straightforward.
+It's best not to ignore hip pain – early intervention and care could help to minimise the potential impact on everyday life.

 What causes hip pain?

-• Injuries: trips and falls can cause direct trauma to the hip.
+• Hip fracture: falls or injuries can cause direct trauma to the hip.

 Arthritis

-Rheumatoid arthritis - is an autoimmune disorder where your immune system mistakenly attacks the joints.
+This is an autoimmune disorder where your immune system mistakenly attacks the affected joints.
+It can lead to pain and swelling.

 Trochanteric bursitis

-Another slightly less common cause of pain in your hip is trochanteric bursitis.
-It’s a condition where the bursa which is a small fluid-filled sac located near your hip joint becomes inflamed.
-The bursa acts as a cushion between bones and soft tissue, reducing friction and allowing smooth movement.
+Another cause of pain in your hip is trochanteric bursitis.
+It’s a condition where the bursa – a fluid-filled sac located near your hip joint – becomes inflamed.
+Footnote [4] It acts as a cushion between bones and soft tissue.

 How is hip pain diagnosed?